dishbreak/bluesync/bluesync.md

 home, she can stream music to any player in the house, or even play music in one (or all) zones simultaneously.
-The players accomplish this via SonosNet, a proprietary wireless protocol that builds a mesh network throughout the house @SonosNetExplained.
+The players accomplish this via SonosNet, a proprietary wireless protocol that builds a mesh network throughout the house.

-The Sonos devices do use COTS 802.11 radios—the Sonos Play:3 All-in-One system (shown in Figure [fig:sonos-play-3]) contains a Qualcomm Atheros wireless card, and the system utilizes multiple-input, multiple-output (MIMO) technology @iFixitSonosPlay3.
+The Sonos devices do use COTS 802.11 radios—the Sonos Play:3 All-in-One system (shown in Figure [fig:sonos-play-3]) contains a Qualcomm Atheros wireless card, and the system utilizes multiple-input, multiple-output (MIMO) technology.
 Sonos does not offer an official API for interacting with its speakers.
-However, many projects provide unofficial APIs that can perform network discovery and control speakers within the network. @FastCoSonos In short, while Sonos intends to keep SonosNet closed, it is quite easy for 802.11 devices to gain (unauthorized) access to the network of players.
+However, many projects provide unofficial APIs that can perform network discovery and control speakers within the network.
+In short, while Sonos intends to keep SonosNet closed, it is quite easy for 802.11 devices to gain (unauthorized) access to the network of players.